nixworks/public/news/2017/08/27/a-dry-cargo-vessel-broke-in-two-in-the-black-sea-off-turkeyas-northwest-coast-television-images-showed-early-on-sunday-while-the-11-man.md

 ### [2017-08-27](/news/2017/08/27/index.md)

 # A dry cargo vessel broke in two in the Black Sea off Turkey's northwest coast, television images showed early on Sunday, while the 11-man crew was rescued.
-"Leonardo", a 114|meter|feet-long dry cargo ship flagged from Mongolia, started buckling and broke in two while on anchor off Istanbul's Kilyos coast.
+"Leonardo", a 114 meter dry cargo ship flagged from Mongolia, started buckling and broke in two while on anchor off Istanbul's Kilyos coast.